xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 * User : Version = 1 : many
 * User : Document = many : many

-In addition to these three basic model, there is one more model, auth.
-Auth is to check if authorized user is logged or use type is user or reader.
-E-R diagram is showed below.
+In addition to these three basic models, there is one more model, auth.
+Auth is designed to check if authorized user is logged.
+Auth E-R diagram is showed below.

 <center>![](./auth.png)<center>

-<center> figure 4<center>
+<center> figure 4 <center>

-For model code in MarkUp, you can find corresponding code in path  MarkUP_WebSerivce/webservice/api/models.
+If you want to know more details, you are able to find it via path MarkUP_WebSerivce/webservice/api/models.

 #### Router Design

-According to functionalities of MarkUp, I designed URL that users enter in the browser.
+According to functionalities of MarkUp, I designed URLs that users can enter in the browser.
 These URLs map to some specific physical file mapped to a directory on the web server which we call the virtual directory.
 When user sends requests, controller in backend processes corresponding requests via URL.
 The figure 5 shows the logic clearly.

 <center>![](./url.png)<center>

 <center> figure 5<center>

-I listed all URLs I design in MarkUp below.
+I listed all URLs in MarkUp below:

 ###### Document:
 ```